Antilibrary

 An antilibrary is a collection of books that are owned but have not yet been read.
-The term was coined by Nassim Nicholas Taleb.
+The term was coined by Umberto Eco and popularized by Nassim Nicholas Taleb.
 The concept it describes has been compared to the Japanese tsundoku.

 Etymology

-The term antilibrary was coined by Nassim Nicholas Taleb in his book The Black Swan: The Impact of the Highly Improbable to describe the books that many people own but have not read.
+The term antilibrary was popularized by Nassim Nicholas Taleb in his book The Black Swan: The Impact of the Highly Improbable to describe the books that many people own but have not read.
 Taleb argued that such collections of books make people more humble and curious.
-He based the concept on the books kept by Umberto Eco, writing that Eco "separates visitors into two categories": those who praise the size of his library and those who recognize that a library is a tool for research.
+He based the concept on the books kept by Umberto Eco —who invented the term "antilibrary" to describe Jonathan Swift's description of a library on Gulliver's Travels—writing that Eco "separates visitors into two categories": those who praise the size of his library and those who recognize that a library is a tool for research.
 Describing books that have been read as "far less valuable than unread ones", Taleb stated that "the more you know, the larger the rows of unread books.
 Let us call this collection of unread books an antilibrary."
 Taleb additionally referred to people interested in antilibraries as antischolars.